im-arbazalam/VaccineManagementSystem/README.md

 1. Configure the application properties with your database connection details.
 1. Run the application.
 1. Access the API endpoints using a tool like Swagger or Postman.

+ # Contributions
+ Contributions to the Vaccination Management System are welcome!
+If you encounter any issues or have suggestions for improvement, please create a new issue or submit a pull request.